senthilcaesar/diabetes-nutrition-app/rag/README.md

    - Verify your API key in Streamlit secrets or environment variables
    - Check if your Pinecone account is active
    - Ensure you're using a supported region for your account tier
-   - For Streamlit Cloud deployment, make sure secrets are properly configured in the Streamlit dashboard
+   - For Streamlit Cloud deployment:
+     - Make sure secrets are properly configured in the Streamlit Cloud dashboard
+     - Ensure the secrets are in the correct format with the `[general]` section header
+     - Try using "gcp-starter" as the Pinecone environment value
+     - Check the Streamlit Cloud logs for any specific error messages

 2. **OpenAI API Errors**: